These are the current Bye-Laws as of July 2024.

 4. Student Officers: Individual Purpose

+a.
 The Student Officers are eligible as a job share.
-This means that two members could run together in order to fill the position together and share the workload.
+This means that a maximum of two members could run together in order to fill the position together and share the workload.

 i.
 POC Students' Officer